A remark on the attainable set of the Schr\"odinger equation: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Nabile Boussa\"{\i}d for giving a course at the University of Burgundy, where he learned about the results of~\cite{ball1982, boussaid2014, boussaid2017}.
+The author wishes to thank Nabile Boussa\"{\i}d for explaining to him the results of~\cite{ball1982, boussaid2014, boussaid2017}.
 He also thanks Mathieu Lewin for many discussions on related topics.
 Financial support from the ANR QUACO (PRC ANR-17-CE40-0007-01) and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant no.725528 MDFT, principal investigator M. Lewin) is gratefully acknowledged.